BensonAtencio/ionic-app/README.md

 # ionic-app

-A simple forms using ionic framework
+A simple form using ionic framework